major/rhel7stig-sphinx/doc/source/medium.rst

 If "firewalld" is installed and active on the system, configure rules for allowing specific services and hosts.

-If "tcpwrappers" is installed, configure the "/etc/hosts.allow" and "/etc/hosts.deny" to allow or deny access to specific hosts.
+If "firewalld" is not "active", enable "tcpwrappers" by configuring "/etc/hosts.allow" and "/etc/hosts.deny" to allow or deny access to specific hosts.

 Check
 ~~~~~